-5.2 Tokens
+5.2 Feedback and tokens

-Tokens are a concept introduced to provide contestants with limited access to the detailed results of their submissions on the private testcases.
+Each testcase can be marked as public or private.
+During the contest, contestants can see the result of their submissions on the public testcases (the content of the input and output data themselves remain hidden, though).
+Tokens are a concept introduced to provide contestants with limited access to the detailed results of their submissions on the private testcases as well.

 For every submission sent in for evaluation, a contestant is always able to see if it succesfully compiled.
-He/she is also able to see its scores on the public testcases of the task, if any.
+They are also able to see its scores on the public testcases of the task, if any.
 All information about the other so-called private testcases is kept hidden.
-Yet, a contestant can choose to use one of its tokens to "unlock" a certain submission of his/her choice.
-After he/she does this, detailed results are available for all testcases, as if they were all public.
+Yet, a contestant can choose to use one of its tokens to "unlock" a certain submission of their choice.
+After they do so, detailed results are available for all testcases, as if they were all public.
 A token, once used, is consumed and lost forever.
 Contestants have a set of available tokens at their disposal, where the ones they use are picked from.
 These sets are managed by CMS according to rules defined by the contest administrators, as explained later in this section.
-Note that the public/private results are arbitrarily provided by the score types and are usually based on public/private testcases, but they could actually use other criteria.
+For all official score types, the public score is the score on public testcases, whereas the detailed score is the score on all testcases.
+This is not necessarily true for custom score types, as they can implement arbitrary logics to compute those values.